ptica/ocupload/README.txt

 Install module:
 ---------------
-1. Extract module archive in "sites/all/modules"
+1. Extract module archive in "sites/all/modules".

-2. Enable module "One Click Upload"
+2. Enable module "One Click Upload".

 3. Download SWFUpload v2.2.0.1 from http://code.google.com/p/swfupload/downloads/list, extract archive in "sites/all/libraries" and rename dir "SWFUpload v2.2.0.1 Core" to "swfupload".
 After this file "swfupload.js" must be available on path "sites/all/libraries/swfupload/swfupload.js".
-Drush users can use the command "drush ocupload-dl-library"
+Drush users can use the command "drush ocupload-dl-library".

 Integrate to BUEditor:
 ----------------------
-1. Open BUEditor config page "admin/config/content/bueditor"
+1. Open BUEditor config page "admin/config/content/bueditor".

 2. Click "Edit" link for your use editor.

-3. Add new button with code: "js: E.showFileSelectionDialog();" (do not change this code!)
+3. Add new button with code: "js: E.showFileSelectionDialog();" (do not change this code!).

-4. Click "Save configuration"
+4. Click "Save configuration".

-Integrate to standalone CKEditor 7.x-1.2+ (not Wysiwyg module):
+Integrate to standalone CKEditor 7.x-1.4+ (not Wysiwyg module):
 ---------------------------------------------------------------
-1. Open CKEditor config page "admin/config/content/ckeditor"
+1. Open CKEditor config page "admin/config/content/ckeditor".

 2. Click "edit" link for your use editor.

-3. Open section "Editor appearance" and replace value in "Toolbar"
+3. Open section "Editor appearance", go to "Toolbar" field and drag&drop "One Click Upload" icon from "All buttons" to "Used buttons".

-    ['Image','Flash','Table','HorizontalRule','Smiley','SpecialChar'],

-to:

-    ['OCUpload','Image','Flash','Table','HorizontalRule','Smiley','SpecialChar'],

 4. Below, in "Plugins" field, choose checkbox "One Click Upload".